Schedule a Tour (208) 806-2880 Now Enrolling K-8 For 2022/2023

 3. You must complete the application (PDF).

-4. Fingerprint file must be completed with the county police department before being scheduled as a substitute.
+4. A fingerprint file must be completed with the county police department before being scheduled as a substitute.

 Back to TOP